Post-Viral Fatigue and CFS: Symptoms, Causes, Diagnosis, and Treatment

 Some medical practitioners, especially naturopaths, functional medicine doctors, and integrative medicine doctors, will suggest a certain diet or detoxification protocol aimed at lowering a patient’s viral load.
 This treatment method is based on the theory that a latent virus is the cause of the post-viral fatigue symptoms.

 Individuals may see some improvement in their symptoms through detoxification, likely due to a reduction in inflammation, however, most people aren’t able to fully resolve their symptoms via this route.
-This is because a latent virus isn’t the root cause of the symptoms.
-A latent virus may be contributing to symptoms to a certain degree, but it’s only able to do so because of a weakened immune system, which is caused by limbic system dysfunction.
-Once the limbic system dysfunction is addressed, the immune system will return to its normal strength, enabling it to naturally keep the virus at bay.
+This is because a latent virus isn’t likely the root cause of the symptoms.
+A latent virus may be contributing to symptoms to a certain degree, but it’s only able to do so because of a weakened immune system associated with the hyperarousal of the limbic system.
+Once the immune system returns to full strength, it is better equipped to keep the virus at bay.

 How We Approach Post-Viral Fatigue